-Hector M. Callejas (mestizo/Latino) is a Ph.D. candidate in the Department of Ethnic Studies at the University of California, Berkeley.
-He researches and teaches on Native American and Indigenous studies, Latino and Latin American studies, American studies, cultural studies, critical geography, political and legal anthropology, and theories of postcolonialism and settler colonialism.
-He specializes on Indigenous identities and politics in Central America and among the Central American diasporas in the United States.
+Hector M. Callejas (mestizo/Latino) is a Ph.D. candidate in the Department of Ethnic Studies at the University of California, Berkeley (Chochenyo Ohlone territory).
+He researches and teaches on Native American and Indigenous studies; Latin American and Latinx studies; cultural studies; cultural anthropology; and human geography.
 He received his M.A.
 (2017) and B.A.
 (2014) from the same department.
-He originates from the Mexican immigrant community in Sacramento, California.
-His family immigrated from El Salvador and Guatemala in the early 1980s.
+He originates from the predominantly Mexican Latinx community in Sacramento, California (Nisenan territory).
+His parents immigrated from El Salvador and Guatemala during the civil wars in the early 1980s.

-He is a member of the American Anthropological Association; American Association of Geographers; the American Studies Association; the Native American and Indigenous Studies Association; and the Latin American Studies Association.
+He is a member of the Native American and Indigenous Studies Association, the Latin American Studies Association, the American Anthropological Association; the American Association of Geographers; and the American Studies Association.

 Thomas Biolsi (co-chair)